maybleMyers/H1111/README.md

 5/25/2025
     Enable full intermediate previews for framepack tab, some change to framepack extension with image input logic.
 5/24/2025
     Batch images from folder now available for framepack.
 Save only extension option and experimental start image for f1 in framepack extension tab.
-5/23/2025
-    Added ability to use the normal framepack model with endframe support in the framepack extension tab.
-Support additional bucket sizes.

 # H1111